 We begin at the Loch of the Lowes Wildlife Reserve where, in addition to the star attraction, a pair of breeding ospreys, you may spot deer, otters, red squirrels and woodland birds, and continue to the Highland Wildlife Park, whose collection of rare and endangered animals and birds includes both native and non-native species, such as Snow Leopard and Polar Bear.

-Our boat-trip on the Moray Firth should take us almost to within touching distance of these fascinating mammals.
+The waters of the Moray Firth are home to the only resident population of bottlenose dolphins in the North of Britain and our boat-trip should take us almost to within touching distance of these fascinating mammals.
 Harbour porpoise and minke whale can also sometimes be seen here and, in the skies above, look out for red kites and the occasional osprey.
 We then visit the House of Aigas Field Centre where we will see a beaver dam and their Scottish wildcat project.

 Highland Wildlife Safari Tour Highlights: